-- The Blaine Amendment of Article I, section 3 of the Florida Constitution prohibits the Legislature from using state funds directly or indirectly in aid of any church, sect or religious denomination, or any sectarian institution including private religious schools. - Article IX, section 1(a) of the Florida Constitution makes the public school system the exclusive means by which the state must educate children. - The uniformity requirement of Article IX, section 1(a) of the Florida Constitution would require private schools receiving state funds to be subject to the same or similar regulations governing public schools.
+- The Blaine Amendment of Article I, section 3 of the Florida Constitution prohibits the Legislature from using state funds directly or indirectly in aid of any church, sect or religious denomination, or any sectarian institution including private religious schools; - Article IX, section 1(a) of the Florida Constitution makes the public school system the exclusive means by which the state must educate children; and - The uniformity requirement of Article IX, section 1(a) of the Florida Constitution would require private schools receiving state funds to be subject to the same or similar regulations governing public schools.

-Constitutional Proposal 40 effectively reverses opinions of First District Court of Appeal and the Florida Supreme Court in the Bush v.
+Committee Substitute for Constitutional Proposal 40 effectively reverses opinions of First District Court of Appeal and the Florida Supreme Court in the Bush v.
 Holmes cases.
 This result is accomplished by:

-- The implicit repeal of the Blaine Amendment of Article I, section 3 of the Florida Constitution. - Authorizing the Legislature to fund alternatives to the public school system. - Providing that a person may choose to be educated by a publicly-financed private service provider that meets their unique needs.
+- The implicit repeal of the Blaine Amendment of Article I, section 3 of the Florida Constitution; - Authorizing the Legislature to fund programs allowing families and individuals to use private providers as alternatives to the public school system; and - Providing that a person may choose to be educated by a publicly-financed private service provider that meets their unique needs.